 CPR training courses are offered in all of our training providers in the US, spread over six cities in five different states.
-There is a variety of CPR programs that is offered to trainees, divided into two categories, either basic or advanced life support.
+There is a variety of American CPR Courses that are offered to trainees, divided into two categories, either basic or advanced life support.
 Our providers remain the most popular providers in their respective cities and states because of the quality of training and the rates at which programs are made available.
 Other providers just can’t compete with our programs.

 We have training locations in the following cities: Los Angeles, San Francisco, Las Vegas, Honolulu, Portland, and Seattle.
 CPR training programs are available all through the week, even during evenings and weekends for more popular classes.